Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 How is baby blues diagnosed?

 It can be very difficult to diagnose baby blues just through symptoms, as symptoms can be similar to many other mental and physical health conditions.
-A doctor may diagnose baby blues after an examination that includes questions about symptoms, a physical exam.

-How to treat the baby blues
+How to cope with the baby blues

 To work your way through the baby blues, there are some steps you can take.
 It is important to be open to the feelings and allow time to adjust.
-Take time for your yourself and relax with your baby and partner.

 • Give yourself time but be sure to recognise if these feelings are persisting and if you need to speak with a medical professional;